-Andrew Wood – Graduated Centenary College.
+Andrew Wood (deceased) – Graduated Centenary College.
 Andrew spent last the summer at Harvard studying with The Moscow Art Theatre.
-He is at graduate school at the famed Stella Adler.
+He attended graduate school at the famed Stella Adler.

 His films include: Tetrafusion music video “Monologue”; the Hawk in The Hummingbird; and Man in he Gift of the Magi.

 Brilliantly (this comment provided by Ms. Patti) played Loeb in Never the Sinner